 - Bluetooth Smart (also called Bluetooth LE or BLE).

 Some sensors transmit simultaneously over both protocols, making it easier to connect to a wide variety of devices.
 ANT+ is by far the most common protocol, so that will be our primary focus here.
-For information on connecting your sensors via Bluetooth LE to an iOS device, like an iPad or iPhone, shift into the big ring and head over here.
+If, after reading this article, you are having problems getting connected, check our our "Sensors and Connections Troubleshooting Section".

 You have speed, cadence, or power sensors transmitting information over ANT+.
 That means you need a receiver on the other end.
 Unfortunately, neither PCs, Macs, nor iOS devices have built-in ANT+ receivers.
-That means you need an additional piece that plugs into your device to let it hear the full force and agony of your suffering.
-The flavor of this additional piece depends upon what device you're connecting it to.
+That means you need an additional piece that plugs into your device to let it connect.

-You need this little bugger right here.
+First, You need this little bugger right here.
 This is The Wahoo Fitness ANT+ key.
 It plugs into the 30-pin slot that older iPhones and iPads use to connect to the power adapter.
 If you have an older iOS device with a 30-pin connector, this is all you need.
-Seriously.
-Why are you still reading?
 Order it now and start suffering.
 Time's a-wasting.

-There are some very sneaky 30-pin ANT+ key impostors out there that will not play nicely with iOS devices and The Sufferfest app.
+WARNING!
+There are some 30-pin ANT+ key impostors out there that will not play nicely with iOS devices and The Sufferfest app.
 The Garmin version is one such impostor.
+Only get the Wahoo ANT+ key above.

-If only it were that easy.
-But nothing ever is, and we like it that way.
 While the Lightning to USB connector may work with other USB devices, the ANT+ USB dongle isn't one of them.
-Currently the only way to get iOS devices to communicate via ANT+ is with the Wahoo 30-pin ANT+ key.

-Have a Mac or Windows PC?
-Meet the ANT+ USB2 Dongle
+For Mac or Windows, Get a ANT+ USB2 Dongle

 That 'USB2' on the back of the device tells you this is the dongle you're looking for.
 If the manufacturer doesn't specify, but the device is a "mini USB", you can safely assume it's USB2.